Fjord Municipality

 Fjord is a municipality in Møre og Romsdal county, Norway.
 It is located in the traditional district of Sunnmøre.
 The administrative centre of the municipality is the village of Stordal.
 Other villages in the municipality include Valldal, Eidsdal, Norddal, Tafjord, Fjørå/Selboskarbygda, Sylte.
 The name Fjord is a common word and name part in Norway and was chosen for the new municipality established in 2020 for reasons of search engine optimization, despite not having any historical tradition in the municipality.

-The 1191 km2 municipality is the 92nd largest by area out of the 356 municipalities in Norway.
-Fjord is the 253rd most populous municipality in Norway with a population of 2,491.
-The municipality's population density is 2.1 PD/km2 and its population has decreased by 9.9% over the previous 10-year period.
+The 1191 km2 municipality is the 92nd largest by area out of the 357 municipalities in Norway.
+Fjord Municipality is the 255th most populous municipality in Norway with a population of 2,492.
+The municipality's population density is 2.1 PD/km2 and its population has decreased by 8.4% over the previous 10-year period.

 General information

-The municipality was established on 1 January 2020 after the government of Norway approved the merger of the two neighboring municipalities of Stordal and Norddal.
+The municipality was established on 1 January 2020 after the government of Norway approved the merger of Stordal Municipality (population: 972) and Norddal Municipality (population: 1,670).
+The borders have not changed since that time.

 Name

+The municipality was named Fjord to signify its location at the inner part of the Storfjorden.
 The name Fjord has no historical basis or tradition in the area; according to the municipality, the name was chosen in 2020 because of a desire to optimize search engine results and that it wanted Google results for the common word "fjord" to be dominated by the municipality in order to attract tourists.

 The official Language Council of Norway criticized the name of the municipality and stated that "fjord is a common word that has been appropriated as the name of a municipality, which we opposed."
 The council also stated that it is an important principle that municipal names should be based on names with a historical tradition in the area, and that "invented names" with no tradition such as Fjord are unfortunate.

 Coat of arms

-The coat of arms for the municipality is a blue and white depiction of mountains on either side of a fjord, symbolizing the Storfjorden which flows through the municipality and is designed by Dag Øistein Endsjø.
+The coat of arms was granted on 30 October 2019 to be used starting on 1 January 2020 upon the establishment of the new municipality.
+The arms have a blue field (background) and the charge is four parallelogram shapes on the left and right sides of the escutcheon that extend off the shield.
+The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
+The design was chosen to represent the mountains on either side of the Storfjorden which flows through the municipality.
+The blue color in the field symbolizes the water and sky while the white shapes represent the snowy mountains surrounding the water.
+The arms were designed by Dag Øistein Endsjø.
+The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has two parishes (sokn) within the municipality of Fjord: Norddal og Stordal.
-They are part of the Austre Sunnmøre prosti (deanery) in the Diocese of Møre.
+The Church of Norway has two parishes (sokn) within Fjord Municipality: Stordal in the north and Norddal in the south.
+The municipality is part of the Nordre Sunnmøre prosti (deanery) in the Diocese of Møre.